Biden takes Oklahoma for Super Tuesday win No. 4

 Former Vice President Joseph R. Biden beat out his competitors, winning the state of Oklahoma on Tuesday.

-The state holds 37 delegates, part of the more than 1,300 delegates that were up for grabs on Super Tuesday.
+The state holds 37 delegates, part of the more than 1,300 delegates who were up for grabs on Super Tuesday.

 The former vice president had been a favorite in the state, according to Five Thirty Eight polling.

-With about 75 percent of precincts reporting, Mr. Biden had 34 percent of the vote while Sen. Bernie Sanders, Vermont Independent, had 24 percent.
+With about 75 percent of precincts reporting, Mr. Biden had 34 percent of the vote while Sen. Bernard Sanders, Vermont independent, had 24 percent.

-Former New York City Mayor Mike Bloomberg came in third with around 15 percent.
+Former New York City Mayor Michael Bloomberg came in third with about 15 percent.

-Massachusetts Sen. Elizabeth Warren, who grew up in Oklahoma City and claimed to have Native American heritage, only received roughly 13 percent of the vote.
+Massachusetts Sen. Elizabeth Warren, who grew up in Oklahoma City and claimed to have Native American heritage, received roughly 13 percent of the vote.

-Ms. Warren later had to apologize for claiming to be Native American after taking a DNA test as part of a campaign ad that backfired.
+Ms. Warren had to apologize for claiming to be Native American after taking a DNA test as part of a campaign ad that backfired.

 Sign up for Daily Newsletters